google/VoltAir/doc/src/main/Main.md

 ### Motivation

-To achieve support for different "controller" types (i.e. input devices which could logically be used to control the robot character) and the use of multiple input sources, we implemented a separate input layer abstraction, [GameInput][], that could be re-used for handling controller input in a variety of controller-based applications.
+To achieve support for different "controller" types (i.e. input devices which could logically be used to control the robot character) and multiple input sources, we implemented a separate input layer abstraction, [GameInput][], that could be re-used for handling controller input in a variety of controller-based applications.

 The need for such a system arose with the realization that Qt's event system based around `QEvent` did not support all desired controller types, nor did it support differentiation of input sources.
 Specifically, there does not currently exist a subclass of `QEvent` capable of representing real-valued axis events, and, instead, Qt's platform-dependent input handling delegates convert such input into `QKeyEvent`s (e.g. on Android, holding right on a thumbstick would generate a "right" key event).
-Furthermore, `QEvent` lacks the fundamental concept of device ID, meaning all input events (e.g. multiple button presses on different controllers) are indistinguishable from one another, which would prevent local multiplayer support.
+Furthermore, `QEvent` lacks the fundamental concept of device ID, meaning all identical input events on different controllers are indistinguishable from one another, which would prevent local multiplayer support.

 ### Goals